apajulas/starter-hugo-academic-APwebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Microbiology and Immunology PhD Candidate under the guidance of Dr. Mark Kaplan at Indiana University - School of Medicine.
-My research focuses on studying cellular interactions in allergic diseases such as allergic asthma and eczema.
+Hi, I'm Abigail!
+I am an Immunologist-in-training, Diversity advocate, and a sub-par rock climber.
+As an Immunology PhD candidate, I utilize mouse models and bioinformatic approaches to define the role of Interleukin-9 in allergic asthma, lung cancer, and urinary tract infections.
+I actively participate in DEI initiatives with the Society for the Advancement of Chicanos/Latinx and Native Americans in Science chapter at IU.
+In addition to the problems in my scientific research, I continue to challenge myself with rock climbing problems/routes.

+Feel welcomed to connect with me via LinkedIn!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.